The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 Capacity

-BodyCraft’s website lists the VR500 Pro Rowing Machine as having a seat travel length of 38.5″ and can accommodate users up to 6’8″.
+Their website lists the VR500 Pro Rowing Machine as having a seat travel length of 38.5″ that’s supposed to be able to accommodate users up to 6’8″.

-A lot of rowing machine companies are “scared” to list a height limit for their rowers so I commend BodyCraft for posting an actual height!
+A lot of rowing machine companies are scared to list a height limit for their rowers since inseam length can complicate things.
+So, it’s cool that BodyCraft posted an actual height limit.

 There were no lower-end height limitations and anyone under the upper limits should be fine.